Nemir Kirdar

 Nemir Amin Kirdar (نمير قيردار) (28 October 1936 – 8 June 2020) was an Iraqi banker, billionaire, businessman, financier and author.
 As a founding father of private equity, and an economic and cultural bridge-builder, he was the founder and CEO of Investcorp, a global alternative investment group that operates in Manama, New York, London, Abu Dhabi, Riyadh, Doha, and Singapore.
 He spent much of his life in London, and held British citizenship.

 Early life

-Kirdar was born in Kirkuk, Iraq, to the influential Turkmen Kirdar family, who were prominent in the politics of the late Ottoman Empire and interwar Iraq.
+Kirdar was born in Kirkuk, Iraq, to the elite, influential and distinguished Kirdar (Kırdar) family.
+The Kirdar family were prominent in the politics of the late Ottoman Empire, early Turkish Republic and interwar Iraq.
+Members of his family included Mehmet Lütfi Kırdar, former governor and mayor of Istanbul.

 He was of Iraqi Turkmen background from Kirkuk.
 He completed his primary education at Baghdad's Saadoun School, his secondary education at the Jesuit-run Baghdad College, and his initial university education at Robert College in Istanbul, initially studying engineering then switching to economics and liberal arts.
 He envisioned to pursue a political career in his native Iraq, but after a military coup overthrew the Iraqi monarchy in 1958, Kirdar left Iraq to the United States where his cousins lived.
 Having only completed three out of four years at Robert College, he had to find a new university that would accept him into the final year for an economics degree.